-- Treatment: obicetrapib versus placebo - Target Population: participants who are randomized into the study - Analysis Population: The ITT Population - Intercurrent events: treatment discontinuation, prohibited medication use

-- Analysis set and handling of intercurrent events: Treatment policy strategy will be used.
+- Treatment: obicetrapib versus placebo - Target Population: participants who are randomized into the study - Analysis Population: The ITT Population - Intercurrent events: treatment discontinuation, prohibited medication use - Analysis set and handling of intercurrent events: Treatment policy strategy will be used.
 All available values of LDL-C at Baseline and Day 84 will be included in the calculation of the percentage change from Baseline to Day 84. - Population level summary: The difference in LS mean percentage change in LDL-C from Baseline to Day 84 between treatment groups

-The analysis of covariance (ANCOVA) model with a fixed effect for the treatment group and covariates of Baseline LDL-C will be used to analyze the primary efficacy endpoint.
+The analysis of covariance (ANCOVA) model with a fixed effect for the treatment group and covariates of Baseline LDL-C, CV risk (HeFH or non-HeFH), and Baseline statin therapy (HIS or non-HIS) will be used to analyze the primary efficacy endpoint.
+The CV risk and Baseline statin therapy covariates, that were used in the stratification of the randomization scheme, will be classified according to the IRT stratification levels (meaning, the stratification categorization at the time of the randomization).
 The least squares (LS) mean, standard errors, and 2-sided 95% confidence intervals for each treatment group and for the mean difference compared to placebo will be estimated.
 The model will be fit assuming unequal variances for each treatment group.
-If substantial deviations from the model assumptions are observed, then supportive analyses, such non-parametric assessments, will be considered.
+If substantial deviations from the model assumptions are observed, then supportive analyses, such as non-parametric assessments, will be considered.
+The primary efficacy analysis will be conducted based on the ITT Population.